hoffmangroup/newmap/docs/source/commands.rst

 FM-index parameters
 -------------------
-- `suffix-array-compression-ratio`: The compression ratio of the suffix array.
+- `compression-ratio`: The compression ratio of the suffix array.
 Defaults to 8.
-- `kmer-length-in-seed-table`: The length of the k-mer in the seed table.
+- `seed-length`: The length of the k-mer in the seed table.
 Defaults to 12.

 Example: